Nicholas Alahverdian: Education and sexual imposition conviction

 For a short period of time, Alahverdian studied comparative literature in extension program classes offered by Harvard University.
-He did not graduate, as in 2012, he was "administratively withdrawn" from the course when the university learned of his sex offender status.
+He did not graduate: in 2012, he was "administratively withdrawn" from the course when the university learned of his sex offender status.
 Despite this, Alahverdian claimed to be a "Harvard scholar, political scientist and sociologist".

-After Alahverdian failed to overturn his sex offender conviction, "he became a men's rights figurehead for radicalized people" who claim they are unable to get romantic or sexual partners despite desiring them, often referred to as incels.
+After Alahverdian failed to overturn his sex offender conviction, "he became a men's rights figurehead for radicalized people" who claim they are unable to get romantic or sexual partners despite desiring them—often referred to as incels.
+Despite having no legal qualifications, Alahverdian provided legal advice to A Voice for Men, an extremist website that the SPLC labeled as a hate group.
+Alahverdian ignored the requirement to register as a sex offender in multiple states.

+In April 2013, he sued Sinclair Community College, Dayton Municipal Court, and multiple others in the Southern Ohio United States District Court for making "serious, life-altering false allegations" and claimed he was deprived of a jury trial.
+This suit was dismissed by judge Thomas M. Rose on August 12, 2013.
+Alahverdian also sued his victim, accusing her of libel as she had described him as "crazy".
+Alahverdian's claim was found to be without merit in 2014.
+Alahverdian wrote an essay in which he named and blamed his victim for ruining his "goals and aspirations", comparing the victim's actions to the September 11 attacks.